G & R Wrenn Limited was founded by brothers George Raymond and Cyril Richard Wrenn

 On June 1st, 1964, an agreement was announced between Trix Railways and

-Road, Liverpool announced bankruptcy.
-Meccano Ltd. had been the producers of Meccano, Dinky Toys,
+Road, Liverpool when Meccano had gone into bankruptcy.
+Meccano Ltd. were the producers of Meccano, Dinky Toys,

 Hornby ‘O’ gauge trains and Hornby Dublo die-cast model railways.
-The Meccano Company was subsequently
+Lines Bros.
+Ltd. was a British toy manufacturer of the 20th century,

 various retail outlets.
 During the winter of 1964/65 strategies were developed on how the products